rea1bacon/pyterm/README.md

 ### Usage

+To discover the module, you can use the file test.py

     import cmdline

 Pyterm is very easy to use.
 You just need a few lines to deploy a cli app.